6G-SANDBOX/6G-Library/athens_ran/README.md

 ## Long Description

 Component to integrate the Erricson physical equipment with 5G cores deployed inside Trial Networks.
-It is done by enabling the necessary routing path through the use of the element called ‘Route Manager’ (already deployed in the site).
+It is done by enabling the necessary routing path through the use of the element called 'Route Manager' (already deployed in the site).

+This component requires the following prerequisites:
+- A previously deployed "Route Manager" component must be referenced in the input variable "routeManagerRef"
+- The Route Manager appliance must be installed in your site before deploying this component

 The configuration exposed by this component should be synchronized with the 5G core and the UE to be used in conjunction:

 - `mcc`: "001"